 When ricotta cookies stick to the wire rack, it usually means the cookies were underbaked and not brown at the bottom.
 If sticking occurs, use a metal spatula to release the cookies.
 Alternatively, line your cooling rack with parchment paper before transferring the cookies off the baking sheet to cool.

-Store ricotta cookies in an airtight container with a lid for up to 4 days.
+Store ricotta cookies in an airtight container at room temperature with for up to 4 days.
 Place a layer of parchment or wax paper between layers of cookies to keep them from getting stuck together.

 Freeze cooled ricotta cookies BEFORE frosting for best results.
 Thaw the frozen cookies overnight before dipping in fresh icing and sprinkles.